 If you drive for work, commercial auto insurance can help cover costs related to accidents, such as property damage and medical expenses.

 Commercial Property insurance

-Commercial property insurance provides coverage for damage or vandalism to a property that you own or rent.
+Commercial property insurance can help provide coverage for damage or vandalism to a property you own or rent.